vferat/pycrostates/paper/paper.md

 - the dataset module provides direct access to preprocessed data that can be used to test pipelines.
 As of writing, it supports the LEMON dataset [@babayan_mind-brain-body_2019] comprising 227 healthy participants' preprocessed EEG recordings.
 - the viz module provides visualization tools to perform microstates analysis.

 By design, Pycrostates supports natively all data types from MNE-Python [@Agramfort2013] and is not restricted to EEG data.
-It is designed to support future improvements and additions such as different clustering algorithms or new tools for sequence analysis suck as Markov chains.
-Moreover, this work builds its API on top of the robust MNE-Python ecosystem, enabling a seamless integration microstates analysis.
+It is designed to support future improvements and additions such as different clustering algorithms or new tools for sequence analysis such as Markov chains.
+Moreover, this work builds its API on top of the robust MNE-Python ecosystem, enabling a seamless integration of microstates analysis.

 # Statement of need